-As we begin to discover a true and radical forgiveness of ourselves we will also begin to see others fully, as if with God’s eyes, realizing with greater and greater understanding and insight that we are one and the same, expressions, creatures and/or extensions of God.
+As we begin to discover a true and radical forgiveness of ourselves we will also begin to see others fully, as if with God’s eyes, realizing with greater and greater understanding and insight that we are one and the same, as in expressions, creatures and/or extensions of God.

-Which is of course an incredible paradox to any mind that has spent lifetimes lost in the beliefs of separation.
+Which is of course an incredible paradox to any mind that has spent lifetimes lost in beliefs of separation.
 Because now, in the midst of radical forgiveness, sin, violation, insult, crime and all other seeming assaults upon our integrity are seen for what they are, illusions, nothing.

-Part of our journey here in this world is to RE-define, RE-purpose and share all language that ego, in its beliefs in the illusions of separation, has taken over for its own purposes, which are to make up and defend separation, or the illusion of its own separate existence.
+Part of our journey here in this world is to RE-define, RE-purpose and share all of this language that ego, in its beliefs in the illusions of separation, has taken over for its own purposes, which are to make up and defend separation, or the insane illusion of its own separate existence.

 Mercy becomes now simply to see others and the world through true radical forgiveness, or in other words through the eyes of God, Goddess, Love.

 “When I believe I am the body, then I am your faithful servant.
 When I know I am the soul, I know myself to be a spark of your eternal Light.
 And when I have the vision (seeing) of truth, you and I, my Lord, are one and the same.”